omkar8603/devTinder/frontend/README.md

 - Install axios
 - CORS - install cors in backend => add middleware to with configuration : origin , credentials : true
 - Whenever you are making API call so pass axios =>{withCredentials : true }
+- Install react-redux @redux/Toolkit - https://redux-toolkit.js.org/tutorials/quick-start
+=> configureStore => Provider => userSlice => add reducer to store
+- Add redux devtool in chrome
+- Login and see if your data is comming properly in the store
+- Navbar should update as soon as user login in
+- Refactor our code to add constants fire + create a component folder

 Body